Fast track your treatment

 Specific complications of umbilical hernia surgery

-Your child should be able to return to school after a week, but for 6 weeks should not do strenuous exercise.
+They should be able to return to school after a week, but should refrain from strenuous activities for six weeks.

 If your child is over three years old, surgery is recommended to prevent serious complications that can happen in adult life.